Claude Code Plugins

 ❌ React components render efficiently (technology-specific, not outcome-focused)

-Quality check: Every criterion is measurable, quantifiable, and outcome-focused.
+Quality Check: Every criterion is measurable, quantifiable, and outcome-focused.

-Step 8: Generate Artifacts
+**Generate Artifacts and Commit**

 • Requirements checklist complete (if exists)